hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 As a note, the DS is put together based on industry trends and practices.
 If you have ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similarities between their components and ours.

 ### Mixins and Classes

-> "Use classes in HTML but mixins in SCSS."

 Most of our styles have a class and mixin equivalent.
 The class, for the most part, is created from just declaring the mixin inside the class.